 Answer: During your military career, you were focused on accomplishing goals necessary to completing your mission.
 I understand that wearing makeup is not typically an important component of flying a fighter jet.

 From one woman to another, let me help you understand what makeup can do for you, and what it should not.
-Makeup can help you present a polished appearance, and give you an extra boost of confidence, if you apply it correctly and appropriate to the situation.
-Makeup should not be used to cover up who you are, make you feel like someone you’re not, or be applied to the distraction of your abilities and values.
+Makeup can help you present a polished appearance and give you an extra boost of confidence if you apply it correctly and appropriately to the situation.
+Makeup should not be used to cover up who you are, make you feel like someone you're not or be applied to the distraction of your abilities and values.

 My recommendations for proper makeup application:

 - Find a look that requires minimal makeup, but evens out your skin and highlights your features.
 If you love your eyes, play them up.
 Have full lips?
 Apply a light-toned lipstick to accentuate them.
 The goal is to use the least makeup possible to smooth out your features and make you feel polished and confident.